Peeyush-Sinha/ai-agent-playground/disaster_recovery_rescue_coordinator/README.md

-# RescueCoordinator (Python + Claude API)
+# RescueCoordinator

-A decision-support AI agent that aggregates multi-source disaster signals — satellite imagery, social media, and sensor feeds — clusters them into incidents, and prioritizes where human responders should look first after an earthquake or flood.
+A decision-support AI agent that aggregates multi-source disaster signals — satellite imagery, social media, and sensor feeds — clusters them into incidents and prioritizes where human responders should look first after an earthquake or flood.

-> **This is a demo, not a real dispatch tool.** All data sources are
-> simulated.
-Read the "Real-world use" section before adapting this
-> for anything beyond learning/prototyping.

 ## The problem it addresses